ha/doozerd/doc/proto.md

 Also, both responses and requests use this generalized format.

-Every request is formatted in three parts: verb, opid, data.
+Every request is formatted in three parts: opid, verb, data.
 The verb is a string, the opid is an integer, and the data varies depending on the verb as given below.

+Example (pre-encoded - Ruby syntax):

+    [123, "SET", ["/foo" "bar" "0"]]

 Every response is formatted in three parts: opid, flags, data.
 The opid is an integer, the flags is an integer, and the data varies depending on the associated request as given below.

-    The protocol as of: Mon Nov  8 20:32:21 PST 2010
+    The protocol as of: Thu Dec 30 15:38:52 PST 2010

     VERB    DATA                 RETURN DATA
     ----    ----                 -----------------------

     # Close the response opid so that it will never be used again.
-    CLOSE   opid                 +OK
+    CLOSE                        +OK

     # Save a point-in-time snapshot for future reference.
     SNAP                         sid